SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ### Display a country

-Using the path defined in the world.svg file taking, for example, the path of France you should get the Figure *@france@*.
+Using the path defined in the world.svg file taking, for example, the path of France you should get Figure *@france@*.

 ```